Skip to main content

 • These values are fixed and can't be changed

-• This means your server needs to reserve ports 1111 and 1112 for tunneling
+• This means your Tunneling Server needs to reserve ports 1111 and 1112 for tunneling

 • No result feedback through OCPP